#1 Alternative to Meta Workplace.

 Let's imagine a company that wants to increase employee motivation.
 In doing so, they face several challenges.
 Firstly, their employees work remotely at a computer, partly in countries with a time difference from Germany.
 Secondly, their employees work independently of their manager and don't need to exchange information with each other about work tasks.
 Additionally, they hardly have any direct contact with customers.

-Alongside this, the feedback culture is task-oriented, and feedback is often brief.
+Alongside this, the feedback culture is task-orientated, and feedback is often brief.
 There are hardly any opportunities for advancement, and their tasks are uninteresting and rarely result in intrinsic motivation.

 Motivation is, therefore, primarily driven by money, and occasionally due to their relationship with their manager.
 This leads, among other things, to regular absences due to stress-related illness and the risk of inaccurate or slow processing of tasks.